amlodawska/Repository-Name/README.md

 *In case there's some step you have to take that publishes this project to a server, this is the right time to state it.*

 ## Features
-*What's all the features this project can perform?*
+*What're all the features this project can perform?*

 ### Feature 1
 ### Feature 2